Contact:+233 (0) 200955020 | +233 (0) 20 320 1141

 The Birth of UESD

-The UESD is a multi-campus institution with the main campus situated in Somanya and a satellite campus to be sited at Donkorkrom, in the Afram Plains, both in the Eastern Region.
+The UESD is a multi-campus with the main campus situated in Somanya and a satellite campus to be sited at Donkorkrom, in the Afram Plains, both in the Eastern Region.

 PROF. JONATHAN NARH AYERTEY, COUNCIL CHAIRMAN (UESD)